olsenlabmit/BigSMARTS/README.md

 | {[][<][CH2][CH2]O[>],!\*[]} | prevents matches to extra repeat units not specified in the query | 45 |
 | {[][<][CH2][CH2]O[>],!\*\;!\*[]} | prevents matches to extra repeat units and end groups not specified in the query | 1 |

-**Table 2.** Repeat unit mutations that do not affect the query ensemble.
+**Table 2.** Repeat unit mutations that do not affect the targets matched.

 | BigSMARTS | Change | # BigSMILES Hits |
 | :---- | :---: | :---: